 This assessment is based on the fundamental clauses specified in the Alaska RFM Conformance Criteria v1.3.
-It is based on six major components of responsible management derived from the United Nations Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries (1995) and Guidelines for the Eco-labelling of products from marine capture fisheries (2009).
-The fundamental clauses are broken down into the following Sections:
+It is based on six major components of responsible management derived from the United Nations Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries (1995) and Guidelines for the Eco-labeling of products from marine capture fisheries (2009).
+The fundamental clauses are: